Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-You display the wonderful traits of charm and courtesy.
+You are fighting for survival in your own sweet and gentle way.
 </details>

 <details>